 - 1. Summary frequency and cross-tabulation tables, which are used by the AIHW to verify information when compiling the national data set; and - 2.
-Data submission details (Attachment A).
+Data submission details (also known as 'Attachment A').
 This attachment is designed to obtain a description of the file and to identify variables that do not conform to the standard definitions and any translation or manipulation of the data necessary to achieve national standards.
 This information will assist the AIHW to correctly load and interpret the data.